 July 28, 1945 - At the end of World War II, an Army Air Corps B-25 twin-engine bomber plane crashes into the 79th floor of the building, due to foggy conditions.
 Only two stories are damaged, but 14 people are killed.

 1951 - The building is sold for $34 million to a group led by Roger Stevens and Col. Henry J. Crown.
 The group sells the title to Prudential Insurance Company of America.
 PICA agrees to a long-term lease.

 1954 - Col. Crown and his Chicago group purchase the building.

 1961 - An investment group headed by Lawrence Wien purchases the building for $65 million.

 1973 - The construction of the World Trade Center in Manhattan ends the Empire State Building’s reign as the tallest building in the world.

 May 18, 1981 - The New York City Landmarks Preservation Commission declares the building a landmark.

 June 24, 1986 - National Parks Service recognizes it as a National Historic Landmark.

 2002 - Peter L. Malkin purchases the building while holding the 114-year lease; becomes owner and manager.

-February 13, 2012 - Malkin Holdings LLC, which controls the Empire State Building, files for an initial public offering for a real estate investment trust (REIT) for the building, along with two other Manhattan properties it controls.
+February 13, 2012 - Malkin Holdings LLC, which controls the Empire State Building, files for an initial public offering for a real estate investment trust for the building and two other properties it controls.
 The filing puts the estimated value for the Empire State Building at $2.5 billion.